Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and semi-Segal spaces

-To transfer the result about quasicategorical realisation fibrations to the setting of semi-Segal spaces we use the following construction: \begin{defn} For any semi-simplicial space $X$ we will $X^\gd$ let denote the semi-simplicial set obtained by forgetting the topology of $X$. \end{defn}
+To transfer the result about quasicategorical realisation fibrations to the setting of semi-Segal spaces we use the following construction: \begin{defn} For any semi-simplicial space $X$ we will let $X^\gd$ denote the semi-simplicial set obtained by forgetting the topology of $X$. \end{defn}

-\begin{lem}[{\cite[3.11(i+iv)]{St18}}] If $P: \mcC \to \mcD$ is a weakly unital Reedy-fibration of weakly unital Reedy-fibrant semi-Segal spaces, then $\mcC^\gd$ and $\mcD^\gd$ admit simplicial structures such that they are quasicategories and $P^\gd$ is an inner fibration of simplicial maps. \end{lem}
+\begin{lem}[{\cite[3.11(i+iv)]{St18}}] If $P: X \to Y$ is a weakly unital Reedy-fibration of weakly unital Reedy-fibrant semi-Segal spaces, then $X^\gd$ and $Y^\gd$ admit simplicial structures such that they are quasicategories and $P^\gd$ is an inner fibration of simplicial sets. \end{lem}

 We now study how locally (co)Cartesian fibrations behave under the functor $(\blank)^\gd$.